kevin-robb/bebop-eece5550/README.md

 ##Potential Issues
-Installation of Cartographer done using documentation Anything works
 In Abhinav's computer, python2 and python3 both were installed But in case of final installation sometimes by default python2 is used.
 In such a case
 * `sudo apt install python-is-python3`
 * `alias python=python3`

 Saving to a pbstream file had some issues.
-The exact command I used:
+The exact command used:

 *`rosservice call /write_state "{filename: '${HOME}/Desktop/NEU/EECE_5550/ROS_ASSIGNMENTS/LAB3_Setup/revo_lds.pbstream', include_unfinished_submaps: "false"}"`
+It may sometimes be better to work by navigating to the directory and directly putting the file name than the path name.